Higher Curvature Inflation and the Species Scale

 \section{Acknowledgements}

-We would like to thank A. Herraez and A. Paraskevopoulou for useful conversations and comments on this draft.
+We would like to thank A. Herraez and A. Paraskevopoulou for useful conversations and comments on this draft, as well as D. Lüst, A. Hell, I. Basile and S. Schreyer for helpful discussions.
 We would also like to thank M. Scalisi for helpful comments, as well as the Department of Physics and Astronomy ``Ettore Majorana'' at the University of Catania for their kind hospitality during the completion of part of this work.